CirrusRedOrg/EntityFrameworkCore.Jet/docs/README.md

 </configuration>
 ```

-There are two daily build feeds available, one with (optimized) `Release` configuration builds and one with (unoptimized) `Debug` configuration builds.
+There are two daily build feeds available, one with production-ready (optimized) `Release` configuration builds and one with (unoptimized) `Debug` configuration builds.
 All packages use SourceLink.

 ## Fluent API